Sunday 3 February 2013

 Christmas feels wrong this year

-Too early still for M&S promotions and obnoxious 80s hits
+Too early still for M&S promotions and obnoxious 80s

 To these indifferent crowds I am another obstacle